magentabusiness/magentabusiness.github.io/_includes/templates/provisioning/coap-without-credentials-type.md

     return config

-# Example for message to ThingsBoard
+# Example for message to IoT Hub
 to_publish = {
   "stringKey": "value1",
   "booleanKey": True,